EarthScope/fetch-scripts/README.md

-# Command line scripts for accessing data via FDSN and other web services
+The scripts provide convenient access to seismological data via FDSN and other web services.

-The scripts are written in Perl and Python and should run on most systems with that language support.
+The scripts are written in Perl and Python and should run on most systems.

 ## Overview of scripts